Rosengate/exedra/README.md

 | ─ routes //path.routes
 | public   //path.public
 ```

+The *autoloadSrc()* method basically just autoload the src folder, with the default namespace (App\) or the given through the constructor.

 #### /app.php sample routing
 Now, in the same **app.php** let's write some nestful chatting api codes :